GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_users.md

 ## Return value

 This method returns a JSON structure.
-An array, all elements are of type <a href="../types/SimpleUser.html">SimpleUser</a>
+An array, all elements are of type [SimpleUser](../types/SimpleUser.md)

 Name   |  Type   |  Description
 -------|---------|-------------